 The Supply Chain Management programme provides foundational business knowledge and specialised skills in logistics and supply chain management to meet the needs of the industry.
 Partnering with the Singapore Logistics Association (SLA), the curriculum is designed with a blend of theory and industry practice and aligned with the Skills Framework for Logistics to equip students with problem-solving, decision-making, digital and innovation-thinking skills to manage the flow of goods and services through the supply chain.

-You may pursue Supply Chain Management as a single major or in combination with a minor.
+Students may pursue Supply Chain Management as a single major, or in combination with a minor(s) or second major.